gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e, 'may_fly')`

-Boolean.
-Returns the value of player's `mayFly` ability.
+Returns a boolean indicating if the player can fly.

 ### `query(e, 'flying')`

-Boolean.
-Returns the value of player's `flying` ability.
+Returns a boolean indicating if the player is flying.

 ### `query(e, 'may_build')`

-Boolean.
-Returns the value of player's `mayBuild` ability.
+Returns a boolean indicating if the player is allowed to place blocks.

 ### `query(e, 'insta_build')`

-Boolean.
-Returns the value of player's `creativeMode` ability.
+Returns a boolean indicating if the player can place blocks without consuming the item and if the player can shoot arrows without having them in the inventory.

 ### `query(e, 'fly_speed')`

-Float.
-Returns the value of player's `flySpeed` ability.
+Returns a number indicating the speed at which the player moves while flying.

 ### `query(e, 'walk_speed')`

-Float.
-Returns the value of player's `walkSpeed` ability.
+Returns a number indicating the speed at which the player moves while walking.

 ### `query(e, 'hunger')`
 ### `query(e, 'saturation')`